gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 There are two small bits of configuration left.
 You'll need to plug-in the ethenet addresses and IP addresses of the DPDK Mellanox cards.
 And you'll need to run a premade script to setup huge-pages.

 Pick two of your machines.
-Call one `client` and call the other one `server`.
+Call it `client`.
+Call the other machine `server`.

 1. Login to your client machine and run `ifconfig enp1s0f1`.
 This should record the 192.168.x.x address you configured above.
 For example,